Our Troopers

 Then our country has one hero more.

-But what of our poor dumb heroes,
+But what of our poor silent heroes,

 That are sent without choice to the fight,